 Booking via Chase portal would be 15,320/night = 61,280 points + excluded fees and taxes

-As a professional photographer and content creator, I plan my trips around photo locations that I want to take pictures of and making content from.
+As a professional photographer and content creator, I plan my trips around photo locations that I want to take pictures of and make content from.
 My Savannah, GA itinerary included the following:

 As mentioned earlier in this article, Savannah is a super walkable city and there are many activities to do outside.
 Including all the spots listed in the photo locations section, make sure to do these too!